 What Are the Benefits of a Liver Ultrasound Scan?

 A liver ultrasound scan is a safe and painless procedure that can provide important information about the health of the liver.
 It can help to detect abnormalities such as tumors, cysts, or other irregularities.
 It can also be used to detect gallstones, blockages, or other issues with the gallbladder and bile ducts.
+If you would like to better understand when and why doctors recommend this test, you can learn more about the liver ultrasound uses in health.

 What Should I Expect During a Liver Ultrasound Scan?